runabrandes/pp5-elegant-essentials/README.md

 When testing this website, please use fictional payment cards.

-The cards used for testing purposes were taken from the Stripe website, which is the provider of the payment function that was used when developing this project.
+The cards used for testing purposes were taken from the Stripe website, which is the provider of the payment system that was used when developing this project.

 | Card Type | Card Number | Action |
 | ---- | ---- | ---- |